 Digital Object Identifier (DOI)

 Horvat, Michael; Croce, Ronald; and Zagrodnik, James, "Utilization of sensory information in intellectual disabilities" (2010).
-Kinesiology Scholarship.
+Journal of Developmental and Physical Disabilities.
 20.

 © Springer Science+Business Media, LLC 2010